Montivipera

 Montivipera is a genus of vipers found in Armenia, Azerbaijan, Greece, Iran, Israel, Lebanon, Syria and Turkey.
 Like all other vipers, they are venomous.

-The Montivipera genus was previously described as a subgenus of Vipera, but it was elevated to full genus status in 2001 by Lenk, Kalayabina, Wink & Joger.
+The genus Montivipera was previously described as a subgenus of the genus Vipera, but it was elevated to full genus status in 2001 by Lenk, Kalayabina, Wink & Joger.

 Description

-generally the maximum length of Montivipera sp. is 78cm, though they are generally smaller.
+The maximum total length (tail included) of Montivipera species is 78 cm, though they are generally smaller.